SoonerRobotics/MercuryEE2019-2020/README.md

 ## PCBs

 ### Arduino Breakout Board
-Interfaces with an Arduino Nano and interfaces with an IMU, motor controller, and  encoders.
+Interfaces with an Arduino Nano, IMU, motor controller, and encoders.

 ### Sensor Board
 Interfaces with an Arduino Nano, IMU, and multiple ultrasonic sensors.

 ### Power Module
-Interfaces with a buck converter and a fuse holder.
+Acts as a motherboard for a buck converter module.